AIS-SE/AISSE_VSCode_Setup/README.md

-# Tempe High School VSCode Setup
+# AISSE VSCode Setup

 <table cellspacing="0" cellpadding="0" style="border: none!important;">
   <tr cellspacing="0" cellpadding="0" style="border: none!important;">
-    <td style="border: none!important;"><p>Visual Studio Code is the cross-platform coding environment we will use across both Stage 5 Computer Technology and Stage 6 Software Engineering.
+    <td style="border: none!important;"><p>Visual Studio Code is the cross-platform coding environment we will use across both IGCSE Computer Science and HSC Software Engineering.
 When we use GitHub CodeSpaces in the cloud, we are using a virtualised version of Visual Studio Code.</p>
     <p>This repo contains the example profiles to improve your development experience and links to templates for the main language environments we will use.</p></td>
     <td style="border: 0px solid #fff!important;"><div align="center"><img src="VSCode_meme.webp" width="auto" style="margin:auto"/></div></td>
   </tr>